Academic Catalog

 Attributes: Core Creative Arts (CCA), Cross-Cultural and Social Justice (CCSJ)

-ART 201 Studio: Art & Society3 cr
+ART 201 Studio, Art and Society3 cr

 Attributes: Core Creative Arts (CCA)

-ARTH 117 Introduction to Art History3 cr
+ARTH 117 Prehistoric to Early Modern Art History3 cr

 Attributes: Core Creative Arts (CCA)

-ARTH 217 Contemporary Art3 cr
+ARTH 217 Modern to Contemporary Art History3 cr

 Attributes: Core Creative Arts (CCA)